IUCN SSC MONITOR LIZARD

 • Some species fact sheets inform on the current known taxonomic status of the respective species including remaining uncertianties.
 Therein, references are provided that will not be listed here, but can be checked at The Reptile Database.

-• In species, that have not been evaluated to date, or that have been assessed several years ago and new relevant data has been published, this information is cited within the species fact sheets and full citations are added at the end, under „References referred to„.
+• In species, that have not been evaluated to date, or that have been assessed several years ago and new relevant data has been published, or information has been retrieved not included in current assessments > this information is cited within the species fact sheets and full citations are added at the end of each species fact sheet > “References referred to“.

 Juvenile wild Varanus salvator macromaculatus, near Putussibau, West Kalimantan © Mark Auliya